bctiemann/tlkfaa/README.md

 innovative collaborative features.

 ## History ##
-Prior to the creation of the TLKFAA proper (with its own domain at https://fanart.lionking.org), the Image Archive section of The Lion King WWW Archive (http://lionking.org) contained a "fan-art" section, featuring the work of one or two dozen artists.
+Prior to the creation of the TLKFAA proper (with its own subdomain at https://fanart.lionking.org), the Image Archive section of The Lion King WWW Archive (http://lionking.org) contained a "fan-art" section, featuring the work of one or two dozen artists.
 The pages of this site were manually edited into static HTML.